 It is imperative for two reasons that you follow instructions in the laboratory and maintain orderliness and cleanliness.
 Firstly, good practical science CANNOT be conducted in a messy working situation.
 Secondly, and more importantly, the health and safety of YOU AND OTHER PEOPLE IN THE LAB WITH YOU can only be maintained with good laboratory practice.
 This is largely common sense but you should make yourself aware of the location of:

+- Fire exits

+- Eyewash bottles

+- Taps for washing off spills

+- Fume cupboards

-Fire exits Eyewash bottles Fume cupboards First aid boxes
+- First aid boxes